malhajar17/ex_fl/experiments/running-a-simple-training-job-with-ddp/README.md

     --max_new_tokens 30
 ```

-### Run the training script directly on FCS using an Interactive Training Session
+### Run the training script directly on FlexAI using an Interactive Training Session

-An Interactive Training Session allows you to connect to a Training Environment runtime on FCS and run your both training and prediction or inference scripts directly from this environment.
+An Interactive Training Session allows you to connect to a Training Environment runtime on FlexAI and run your both training and prediction or inference scripts directly from this environment.
 This is a great way to test your scripts and experiment with different hyperparameters without having to create multiple Training Jobs per configuration change.

 You will find the guide on how to run an Interactive Training Session in the [FlexAI Documentation](https://docs.flex.ai/cli/guides/interactive-training/).
 You'll need to use the path for the `flexaihq/experiments` repository as your `--repository-url` and pass the `gpt2-tokenized-wikitext` dataset you pushed earlier as `--dataset`, unless you want to leverage the Interactive Training Session's compute resources to [manually pre-process the dataset](#manual-dataset-pre-processing).